University of Colorado Denver

 Link to Curriculum Vitae

-Dr. Callie Marie Rennison is the Associate Dean of Faculty Affairs, Associate Professor, MCJ Program Director, and Co-Director of the Criminology and Criminal Justice Research Initiative (CCJRI) at the School of Public Affairs.
+Dr. Callie Marie Rennison is the Associate Dean of Faculty Affairs, Associate Professor, MCJ Program Director, and the MCJ Program Director at the School of Public Affairs.

 Areas of Interest: Nature, extent, and consequences of violent victimization with an emphasis on research methodology, quantitative analysis, and measurement, especially in regards to the National Crime Victimization Survey.
 Substantively, her research examines violence against women, violence against minority groups such as African Americans and Hispanics, crime data and victim interaction with the criminal justice system.